Lucia di Lammermoor: The "mad scene"

 The cabaletta "Spargi d'amaro pianto" following the more lyrical "Il dolce suono" from the "mad scene" (Act 3, Scene 2), has historically been a vehicle for several coloratura sopranos (providing a breakthrough for Dame Joan Sutherland) and is a technically and expressively demanding piece.
-Donizetti wrote it in F major, but it is often transposed down a tone (two half-steps) into E-flat.
+Donizetti originally wrote it in F major, but it is often transposed down a tone (two half-steps) into E-flat.
+Some sopranos, including Ruth Welting, Mariella Devia, Mady Mesplé, and Lily Pons have sung the "mad scene" in Donizetti's original F major key, although E-flat is more commonly heard.

-Some sopranos, including Maria Callas, have performed the scene in a come scritto ("as written") fashion, adding minimal ornamentation to their interpretations.
+Other sopranos, such as Katia Ricciarelli and Montserrat Caballé, have performed the scene in a come scritto ("as written") fashion, adding minimal ornamentation to their interpretations (in the case of Caballé even performing the mad scene in its original F major).
 Most sopranos, however, add ornamentation to demonstrate their technical ability, as was the tradition in the bel canto period.
 This involves the addition and interpolation of trills, mordents, turns, runs and cadenzas.
 Almost all sopranos append cadenzas to the end of the "mad scene", sometimes ending them on a high keynote (E-flat or F, depending on the key in which they are singing, though Mado Robin takes an even higher B-flat).
-Some sopranos, including Ruth Welting, Mariella Devia, Mady Mesplé, and Lily Pons have sung the "mad scene" in Donizetti's original F major key, although E-flat is more commonly heard.

 The original scoring of this scene was for glass harmonica and soprano.
 However, an adaptation for flute and the soprano soloist has been more commonly performed since, mostly for practical reasons.
-Glass harmonica players Sascha Reckert and Philipp Alexander Marguerre resuscitated Gaetano Donizetti's vision in 2006 at the Opera La Scala in Milan, accompanying Mariella Devia, and have since brought Donizetti’s original score back to all major opera houses, including the venue of its premiere, Teatro di San Carlo.
+Glass harmonica players Sascha Reckert and Philipp Alexander Marguerre resuscitated Gaetano Donizetti's vision in 2006 at the Opera La Scala in Milan, accompanying Mariella Devia, and have since brought Donizetti's original score back to all major opera houses, including the venue of its premiere, Teatro di San Carlo.
 Friedrich Heinrich Kern, who has been collaborating with Reckert and Marguerre as Ensemble Sinfonia di Vetro, started to revive the original performance practice in the United States, recently featured in Lucia di Lammermoor productions at the Metropolitan Opera, Santa Fe Opera, and Opera Philadelphia.

 The popular soprano and flute duet cadenza was composed in 1888 by Mathilde Marchesi for her student Nellie Melba's performance of the role, requiring ten weeks of rehearsal for the new addition and causing a critical reevaluation and surge of new interest in the opera.